killshot13/express-smtp-mailer/CONTRIBUTING.md

 ### For something bigger than a one or two line fix:

 >1.
-Create your own fork of the code
+Create your own fork of the code.
 >2.
-Do the changes in your fork
+Make the changes in your fork.
 >3.
 If you like the change and think the project could use it:
     * Be sure you have followed the code style for the project.
     * Send a pull request indicating your changes.
+>4.
+Start small.
+Changes are the easiest form of contributions to incorporate.

 >As a rule of thumb, changes are obvious fixes if they do not introduce any new functionality or creative thinking.
 As long as the change does not affect functionality, some likely examples include the following: